The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 No drink screams Mexico more than Tequila.
 Originating in Tequila, a small town in the State of Jalisco, it is only made with blue agave leaves.
 As the plants take forever to grow, and the regulations for producing real Tequila are quite strict (there has to be a minimum percentage of alcohol), proper Tequila is very expensive.

-In North America people shot down tequila with salt and lemon.
+In North America, people shoot down tequila with salt and lemon.
 However, Mexicans enjoy their Tequila slowly and often munch on snacks such as chapulines or peanuts while drinking.

 markets in Mexico

-You are guaranteed to find good food at the market
+You are guaranteed to find good Mexican food at the market

 5 Tips To Find The Best Food In Mexico